Ashley Parker

 Ashley Rebecca Parker (born c.
 1983) is an American journalist, senior national political correspondent for The Washington Post, and senior political analyst for MS NOW.
 From 2011 to 2017 she was a Washington-based politics reporter for The New York Times.
 Jeffrey Goldberg, editor-in-chief of The Atlantic, announced that she would become a staff writer in mid-January 2025.

 Personal life

 Parker was born and raised in Bethesda, Maryland, by Bruce and Betty Parker.
-Her father is a former president of Environmental Industries Association, a Washington, D.C.–based trade organization.
+Her father was a former president of Environmental Industries Association, a Washington, D.C.–based trade organization.
 She has lived in Bethesda for the majority of her life, except during her college years and a few years while working for The New York Times.
 Her immediate family still resides in the area.

 She married Michael C. Bender, who was at the time a White House reporter for The Wall Street Journal, on June 16, 2018.

 Parker and her husband have two daughters as Ashley returned to work from the birth of her 2nd daughter to the Post, in November of 2023.
 Her first daughter, Mazarine, was born in November 2018.
 Parker is a stepmother to Bender's daughter from a previous marriage.